Cyclic adenosine monophosphate: Pathology

 Since cyclic AMP is a second messenger and plays vital role in cell signalling, it has been implicated in various disorders but not restricted to the roles given below:

 Role in human carcinoma

 Some research has suggested that a deregulation of cAMP pathways and an aberrant activation of cAMP-controlled genes is linked to the growth of some cancers.

 Role in prefrontal cortex disorders

-Recent research suggests that cAMP affects the function of higher-order thinking in the prefrontal cortex through its regulation of ion channels called hyperpolarization-activated cyclic nucleotide-gated channels (HCN).
-When cAMP stimulates the HCN, the channels open, closing the brain cell to communication and thus interfering with the function of the prefrontal cortex.
-This research, especially the cognitive deficits in age-related illnesses and ADHD, is of interest to researchers studying the brain.
+Research suggests that cAMP affects the function of higher-order thinking in the prefrontal cortex through its regulation of ion channels called hyperpolarization-activated cyclic nucleotide-gated channels (HCN).
+HCN channels will open when exposed to cAMP.
+Once the HCN channel is open, the electrical activity within the neuron is disrupted and the cell becomes less responsive.
+This interferes with the function of the prefrontal cortex in working memory tasks.
+Inhibition of cAMP has been observed to improve spatial working memory.

 cAMP is involved in activation of trigeminocervical system leading to neurogenic inflammation and causing migraine.